jogendra/jogendra.github.io/_posts/2021-01-03-import-cycles-in-golang-and-how-to-deal-with-them.md

 The import cycle is definitely a pain when the codebase is large.
 Try to build the application in layers.
 The higher-level layer should import lower layers but lower layers should not import higher layer (it create cycle).
 Keeping this in mind and sometimes merging tightly coupled packages into one is a good solution than solving through interfaces.
 But for more generic cases, interface implementation is a good way to break the import cycles.

+You can checkout interesting [discussion about this blog post on Reddit here](https://www.reddit.com/r/golang/comments/kphblv/import_cycles_in_golang_and_how_to_deal_with_them).

 I hope you got a fair understanding of Import Cycles.
 Do share and reach out to me on [Twitter](https://twitter.com/jogendrafx) in case of anything.
+You can follow my open source work at [github/jogendra](https://github.com/jogendra).
 Thanks for read :)